 Mailerlite.
-I get fair deliverability and free use up to 2000 subscribers.
+I get fair deliverability and free use for up to 2000 subscribers.
 Let’s

-It’s easy for me to integrate in my site and I can easily organize my opt-in and offer forms (which are gorgeous) and do multiple and different forms on specific pages.
+It’s easy for me to integrate into my site and I can easily organize my opt-in and offer forms (which are gorgeous) and do multiple and different forms on specific pages.